Lawn tennis. Strawberries and cream. Sun hats. Pimm's. Add a well-organised queue to the mix and you’ve reached peak Brit.

 So, what kind of queuer are you?

 Kudos, our friend.
 You are the unwashed, slightly smelly king of the queuers.
 Turn up the night before with your sleeping bag and tent (maximum size permitted is a two-person tent) and pitch up just metres from the front of the queue.
-Note that barbecues, gazebos, loud music and generally being a drunken knobhead are not permitted, nor is any noise after 10pm.
+Note that barbecues, gazebos, smoking, loud music and generally being a drunken knobhead are not permitted, nor is any noise at all after 10pm.
 You are, however, permitted to order yourself a takeaway to Wimbledon Park Road gate.

 If camping isn’t your bag, then joining the queue by 5am-6am should still put you in good stead for some top-notch tickets.
 If you arrive at 6am there will be roughly an hour and a half of hanging around with the recently-roused campers before the stewards come along at 7.30am to issue wristbands to those who are queuing for those premium Show Court tickets.